Publications in peer-reviewed political theory journals

 Constellations, vol. 25, no. 3, 2018 — An article about methodological problems in Frankfurt School critical theory (and the work of Axel Honneth in particular), examining how a particular way of thinking about freedom and social reproduction can help us theorize the concretely utopian dimensions of intimacy and relationality.

-Selected writing in interdisciplinary academic fora and in public-facing outlets
+Selected writing in interdisciplinary journals and in public-facing outlets

 A Rumble in the Taupe Hum of Info-Capital: